Thursday, 7 November 2019

 • OR bake cakes/bars in disposable metal pans lined with greaseproof paper; once the indulgence is cooked, iced and portioned, the disposable pans act as containers

-• Rolls of cling film for household use from Nisbets (catering firm on the net & at Cambridge Circus end of Shaftesbury Avenue) are excellent value and last a long time
+• Large rolls of cling film for household use from Nisbets (catering firm on the net & at Cambridge Circus end of Shaftesbury Avenue) are excellent value and last a long time

 • Cupcakes are more difficult to carry unless funds are available for a cupcake holder.
 If storing in a box, 67 advises not using buttercream icing but melted baking chocolate (£1/150gm from Morrisons) mixed with a little milk.
 Dip the top of the cupcakes into the chocolate or drizzle it with a spoon; the icing hardens as it cools.
 It's then possible to layer the cupcakes in a box with a sheet of greaseproof paper and a couple of serviettes in between.
 PS don't make your cupcakes too big; a medium sized cupcake liner 3/4 full is about right.

 • Big cakes with gorgeous icing are wonderful because they go so much further than cupcakes.
 A 9inch x 12inch/25cmx30cm pan will provide 32 pieces.
-Each needs to go into a flattened cupcake liner.
-Either use a storage box OR disposable baking trays
+If not using disposable baking trays or a storage box, nestle each portion into a flattened cupcake liner.

 Beatty's Glorious Chocolate Cake Indulgent for sure